borango/borango.github.io/iban-p/index.md

 > Boran Gögetap

 Please use this bank account for private payments to Boran.
-For 'business' related payments, please use [this](/iban/) bank account.
+For 'business' related payments, please use [that other](/iban/) bank account.